 Jack lives in Ankeny, IA with wife Pascale, daughter Alanna, and sons Beau and Dylan.
 In his free time, Jack enjoys spending time with his family, working out at North Ankeny CrossFit, playing and coaching hockey, golf, football, hunting, and cheering on the Chicago Blackhawks and Iowa Hawkeyes.

-Elisabeth Bradshaw recently started a new role in Strategic Operations at Pure Storage.
-In this role as an Analyst on the Deals Desk team, she is responsible for the continuous balancing of short term, long term, top line and bottom line goals at the operational level to meet and exceed company Go To Market goals.
+Elisabeth Sage is a Deal Financial Manager in Strategic Operations, Deals Desk at Pure Storage.
+In this role as she is responsible for the continuous balancing of short term, long term, top line and bottom line goals at the operational level to meet and exceed company Go To Market goals.
 The team works on monetization, pricing, complex deal strategies, as well as orchestrating internal approval for these strategies.
-After a successful 13 year career in Revenue Recognition with Hitachi Vantara LLC, she decided to take a leap, because she likes to challenge herself as often as possible.
-Her previous role at Hitachi included Financial Planning & Analysis, supporting the Americas Managed Services team.
-She spent the previous 2 years as a Revenue Recognition Manager supporting the Sales, Sales Operations and Commercial Operations teams, analyzing and determining the revenue recognition position for transactions.
-She has 10 years experience as a Deal Support Analyst, demonstrating her strength of revenue analysis, contract negotiation, deal structure, data analysis, and document review.
 Elisabeth holds a B.S. in Commerce and Business Administration, with Honors from the University of Illinois at Urbana-Champaign.

 Elisabeth’s strengths are her extremely outgoing personality, her ability to be vulnerable, and her talent in inspiring those around her with her naturally positive attitude.
 She thrives in an environment where she is helping people be the best versions of themselves.

 Elisabeth moved to Ankeny, IA in January 2020 to be with Jesse and create Wounded Heroes.
-She enjoys running, playing volleyball, spending time with her niece and nephews, cooking, and working out at North Ankeny CrossFit.
-Elisabeth and Jesse are getting married in 2021!
+Their love story turned into marriage in February 2021.
+She enjoys running, lifting, playing volleyball, spending time with her nieces and nephews, and cooking all the things!

 Reboot Recovery – Board of Advisors